awslabs/fhir-works-on-aws-deployment/DEVELOPMENT.md

 Run `./fhir-works-local-develop.sh` from the parent directory.
 This script will use `yarn` to link your `persistence`, `search`, `authz`, and `routing` package to your `interface` package.
 It will then link all five of those packages to your `deployment` package.

 Once the script has finished running, you can run `yarn watch` in the directory of each package that you're developing in.
 This will pick up live changes from the packages.
-Then you can run this command in the `deployment` package directory to spin up your local environment:
+Then you can run this command in the `deployment` package directory to spin up your local environment if you are using serverless:

 `AWS_ACCESS_KEY_ID=<Access-Key> AWS_SECRET_ACCESS_KEY=<Secret-Key> OFFLINE_BINARY_BUCKET=<FHIRBinaryBucket> OFFLINE_ELASTICSEARCH_DOMAIN_ENDPOINT=<ElasticSearchDomainEndpoint> serverless offline start`

+With CDK, you can follow the guide [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-cdk-testing.html) and use `sam local invoke` to locally test your environment.

 ### Local Development with Implementation Guides